BishopFox/zigdiggity/README.md

 ### Hardware

-The current version of ZigDiggity is solely designed for use of the [Raspbee](https://www.dresden-elektronik.de/funktechnik/solutions/wireless-light-control/raspbee/?L=1)
+The current version of ZigDiggity is solely designed for use with the [Raspbee](https://www.dresden-elektronik.de/funktechnik/solutions/wireless-light-control/raspbee/?L=1)

 ## Usage